bbauska/Coursera-Bootstrap/README.md

 git add .
 ```

-### Commiting to the Git repository
+<h4>Commiting to the Git repository</h4>

--   ### To commit the current staging area to your Git repository, type:
+-   To commit the current staging area to your Git repository, type:

 ```
 git commit -m "first commit"
 ```

-### Checking the log of Git commits
+<h4>Checking the log of Git commits</h4>

--   ### To check the log of the commits to your Git repository, type:
+-   To check the log of the commits to your Git repository, type:

 ```
 git log --oneline
 ```

--   ### Now, modify the index.html file as follows:
+-   <h4>Now, modify the index.html file as follows:</h4>

 ```
 <!DOCTYPE html>